henryccyu/CenterChurch/English/chapter07.md

 The irony is deep.
 The original call for contextualization intended to allow national churches to do theological reflection without having extrabiblical, Western thought forms imposed on them.
 However, much of what the ecumenical WCC Theological Education Fund propagated was nonetheless deeply shaped by Western thinking.
 Contextualization based on the idea of a nonauthoritative Bible stems from the views of modern Western theologians who themselves accepted the European Enlightenment's skepticism about the miraculous and supernatural.
 The result as that, yet again, the Christian faith was overadapted to culture.
 This time it was not the older, more conservative Western culture of nineteenth-century missionaries, but the liberal culture of twentieth-century Western academia.

 ## THE DANGER OF CONTEXTUALIZING
-**由于这一历史背景，许多保守神学圈的人对“处境化”一词感到不安，这是完全可以理解的**。正如克雷格·布隆伯格（Craig Blomberg）在一篇关于处境化的文章中指出的：“许多接受普救论的人最初都是福音派……在西班牙语世界，许多解放神学家也是如此。” 在这些情况下，文化的价值观被置于圣经权威之上。

-### **文化是中立的吗？**
-将文化视为“中立”的观点实际上无法解释文化的影响力。詹姆斯·亨特（James Hunter）写道：“这种观点的问题在于……它假设了一个自由独立于文化之外的‘自我’，这个‘自我’不受其所在社群的道德承诺所束缚。但实际上，文化远比自由主义对‘自我’的理解所允许的更加广泛、强大和具有影响力。”

-**尽管“处境化”一词在当时尚未出现，但这正是J·格雷沙姆·梅琴（J. Gresham Machen）在20世纪初所面对的问题**。在他的著作《基督教与自由主义》（*Christianity and Liberalism*）中，梅琴指出，自由派基督教试图解决一个核心问题：
-> 基督教与现代文化之间的关系是什么？在科学时代，基督教是否仍然可以存在？
-> 现代自由主义试图解决这一问题。它承认，科学可能会对基督教信仰的具体内容提出质疑，比如基督的人格教义，以及他通过死亡和复活带来的救赎。因此，自由派神学家希望挽救某些被认为是“基督教本质”的一般性宗教原则，而将这些具体信仰内容视为仅仅是暂时的象征。

-梅琴继续说道：
-> **事实上，自由派神学家在放弃一个又一个基督教教义之后，所保留的已不再是基督教，而是一种完全不同的宗教，甚至应归入一个完全不同的类别。**

-### **梅琴对自由派基督教的批判**
-梅琴指出，20世纪初的文化已经变得“自然主义化”——它完全拒绝任何超自然的神圣介入。在这种文化观下，一切事物都必须有一个自然的、科学的解释。然而，自由派基督教接受了这一文化信念，即使这明显违背了圣经的教导。自由派神学家为了让基督教变得“适合”现代人，重新定义了所有的教义，使其符合自然主义世界观。这种重新定义的基督教呈现出以下特征：

-- **圣经充满了神圣的智慧，但这并不意味着它是无误的**，它只是一本有人类错误和矛盾的文献。
-- **耶稣是神的儿子，但这并不意味着他是先存的、神圣的上帝之子**，他只是一个被神的灵充满的伟大人物。
-- **耶稣的死不是为赎罪而献上的宇宙性事件，而只是一个激励人的爱与牺牲的榜样**。
-- **成为基督徒并不意味着经历超自然的重生，而是意味着效法耶稣，遵循登山宝训的教导，在世界上实践爱与公义的生活**。

-梅琴强烈地论证说，这种试图将基督教与自然主义哲学调和的努力，最终导致的不是对圣经信仰的适应，而是对基督教的根本性改变，使之成为了一种全新的宗教，几乎在每个重要的教义上都与经典基督教相悖。他在书中“救赎”一章中特别指出：
-> **如果耶稣的救赎只是“榜样”，如果成为基督徒仅仅意味着效法耶稣，而不是重生得救，那么基督教的福音（因恩得救）就被替换成了一种“因行为得救”的宗教。这样的教导不过是精致化的律法主义。**

-### **处境化的危险：何时越界？**
-**“处境化”一直以来——并且仍然常常——被用作宗教混合主义（syncretism）的借口**。这不仅仅是将福音适应特定文化，而是彻底放弃福音，将基督教过度适应一种完全不同的世界观，使之变质为另一种宗教。那么，我们该如何判断何时从合理的处境化走向了致命的混合主义呢？

-在一篇有益的文章中，Natee Tanchanpongs 指出，福音派通常试图通过区分“核心”教义和“非核心”教义来捍卫处境化。他们认为，**只要保持福音的核心要素，调整次要部分，就仍然是合理的处境化；一旦“关键和基本的元素”丢失，就变成了混合主义**。

-然而，Tanchanpongs 认为，这种划分是错误的，因为它假设圣经中的某些教义比其他教义更重要。事实上，Harvie Conn 早就指出，混合主义最可能发生在我们以“文化”为借口，拒绝让整本圣经说话的时候。**每一种文化都会觉得圣经的某些部分“吸引人”，而另一些部分“令人反感”**。因此，该文化中的人就会倾向于认为那些“吸引人的部分”更“重要”或“核心”，而将“令人反感的部分”视为可以忽略或修改的。**这正是梅琴所批评的自由派基督教所做的事情：他们拒绝了圣经中“令人反感”的超自然内容，取而代之的是一种不冒犯人的信仰**。

-### **忠实的处境化 vs. 混合主义**
-**混合主义的本质，是拒绝圣经的全权性，并挑选其中的教义来构建一种不会冒犯文化的基督教**。因此，**真正忠实的处境化，应该是在不改变圣经信息的情况下，使所有圣经教导都能被文化理解和实践**（见下文关于“在处境化中建立‘圣经中的圣经’的危险”）。

 Because of this history, the word contextualization makes many people in conservative theological circles nervous, as indeed it should.
 As Craig Blomberg points out in an essay on contextualization, "Many who have embraced universalism began life as evangelicals...
 In the Spanish-speaking world, the same is true of many liberation theologians."14 In all these cases, the values of a culture were given preference over the authority of Scripture.

-> ## IS CULTURE NEUTRAL?
+> **IS CULTURE NEUTRAL?**
 > The view of culture as something neutral can't really account for the power of culture.
 James Hunter writes, "The problem with this perspective... is that it assumes a... self, one free and Independent from culture, unencumbered by moral commitments defined by virtue of one's membership in the community.
 But culture is much more pervasive, powerful, and compelling than is allowed for in the liberal understanding of the self."13

-_Although the word contextualization was not around at the time, this was the same issue J. Gresham Machen faced in the Presbyterian Church in the early twentieth century.
+Although the word contextualization was not around at the time, this was the same issue J. Gresham Machen faced in the Presbyterian Church in the early twentieth century.
 In his book Christianity and Liberalism, Machen states that liberal Christianity was trying to solve a problem:
 What is the relation between Christianity and modern culture; may Christianity be maintained in a scientific age?
 It is this problem which modern liberalism attempts to solve.
 Admitting that scientific objections may arise against the particularities of the Christian religion — against the Christian doctrines of the person of Christ, and of redemption through His death and resurrection - the liberal theologian seeks to rescue certain of the general principles of religion, of which these particularities are thought to be mere temporary symbols, and these general principles he regards as constituting "the essence of Christianity."